Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/security/earnings_transcripts/technology/master_01.md

 To defend these advantages, we're focused on innovation velocity, customer success, and strategic investments in emerging technologies like AI where we can establish early leadership.
 We're also cognizant of potential disruption and actively invest in areas that could threaten our core business, ensuring we're either the disruptor or the fast follower.

+### {{CFO_NAME}}

-**{{CFO_NAME}}**: I'll just add that we measure ourselves constantly against both traditional technology competitors and emerging challengers.
+I'll just add that we measure ourselves constantly against both traditional technology competitors and emerging challengers.
 We track detailed competitive metrics across product categories, win rates, pricing dynamics, and customer satisfaction.
 This data-driven approach to competitive intelligence helps us stay ahead of market shifts and adjust our strategy dynamically.

 ## {{CEO_NAME}} — Closing Remarks